NVComputing/nvcomputingsite/resources/acsl/wdtpd.md

 **Variables**

 Variable names still start with a letter.
-However, they will only consist of letters and digits (so not underscores or anything like that).
+However, they will only consist of letters and digits (so no underscores or anything like that).

 **Sequential Statements**